Cave Dive at Piccaninnie Ponds

 Where to stay

 If you are looking for a great place to stay we recommend Mount Gambier Hotel.
 The location is perfect, close to everything and very quiet despite being in center of town.
 The rooms are massive and well decorated.
-On booking.com they get a great review of 8.7 and you can book it here.
+On booking.com they get a great review of 8.7.